 BORDER COLLIES FOR WORK AND PLAY

-Hi, my name is Jinnie Gailey and I live on the Kaipara Harbour with my partner Cyril and our daughter Erin.
-I work on a sheep farm carrying 600 ewes and 100 ewe hoggets that we lamb.
+Hi, my name is Jinnie Gailey and OHUTU KENNELS was started on the Kaipara Harbour.
+Kaipara was our home for over 25 years, we worked on a sheep farm carrying 600 ewes and 100 ewe hoggets, that were lambed.
+We have now moved to Wanganui and live on 700 hectares in the Wanganui hill country.
+Working with my partner Cyril and our daughter Erin, we farm mostly sheep.
 We do run a few cattle but rarely use dogs on them.
+Photo's of new farm.
 Ohutu Kennels was started with the idea of breeding a good looking Pedigree Border Collie capable of being a very good sheep dog and also be a pleasure to own, if you want to only do active dog sports.
 I like a high level of brain power with a biddable nature.
 With my working dogs I like enough independence to run out as far as necessary to gather sheep.
 I like instant reaction, in other words a dog that responds straight away when I ask or indicate a response.
 My working dogs need to be capable of using their own brain when need be.
 A lot of jobs I use my dogs for, require them to react instantly, sometimes quicker than you can say anything, also at lambing time the job is constantly changing.
 The ability that I wanted in my pedigree Border Collie dogs as far as sheep work goes was not available without ISDS lines in them.
 This is why I took the step of importing 2 dogs and 2 bitches from Scotland to take my breeding program further in the direction I wanted to take.
-I am pretty much where I want to be but will always look to improve.
+I am pretty much where I want to be but will always looking to improve.
 Ohutu Kennels is mostly based on imported ISDS lines from Scotland.
-I have brought my dogs from Astra Kennels Scotland When I first looked, Janet was breeding from lines that interested me and breeds from top working dogs many national/international winners that are DNA tested for diseases and also hip scored.
+I have brought my dogs from Astra Kennels Scotland.
+When I first looked, Janet was breeding from lines that interested me and bred from top working dogs, many national/international winners that are DNA tested for diseases and also hip scored.
 In the last few years DNA tests have become available here by sending samples overseas.
 I have take full advantage of this technology and tested all my breeding stock, and in the cases of any carriers I have, I test the pups to find out carriers and normals.
 I have been lucky that all the dogs I have are TNS and CL clear.
 I still own a couple of CEA carriers but are happy to know that I will never breed an affected pup by knowing the DNA results.
 I see DNA testing as a breeding tool and as technology moves on I am sure more will be found out on what is connected to the things we are trying to eliminate.
 For me, breeding is to breed the type of pup that I want to work with, look at and that other people can also work and live with.

 Winter 2010, (had grass & moss on the lawn after the drought) Lace, Sky, Joe, Sioux, Kay, Gem, Queen behind her, Sid & Style.